 Focusrite Scarlett 2i2 3rd Gen USB Audio Interface

 One of the most popular audio interfaces for home studios is the Focusrite Scarlett 2i2.
-It has two channels, perfect for recording guitar and vocals simultaneously.
+It has two channels, perfect for simultaneously recording guitar and vocals.

-It also comes with a range of great software for both beginners and experienced users alike.
+It also comes with a range of great software for beginners and experienced users.

-Plus, it’s small and made to be portable, so you can take it with you wherever you go.
+Plus, it’s small and portable, so you can take it with you wherever you go.

-The 3rd gen version is bus-powered, meaning that power is supplied via the USB cable and not a separate power adapter.
-If you have an older version, keep in mind that you’ll have to lug around a power supply as well.
+The third-generation version is bus-powered, meaning that power is supplied via the USB cable and not a separate power adapter.
+If you have an older version, you’ll also have to carry a power supply.

 Apple: